 MCS awards outstanding research proposals focused on some aspect of mass communication research.
-Beginning in 2016, two faculty-led research projects will be given $10,000 to complete the proposed research projects.
-Of this, $5,000 will be presented to the recipient(s) at this year’s conference Award Luncheon.
+Two faculty-led research projects will be given $10,000 to complete the proposed research projects.
+Of this, $5,000 will be presented to the recipient(s) at the annual conference Award Luncheon.
 The remaining $5,000 will be given after the authors submit their paper to the Division journal, “Mass Communication and Society.”

 In addition, one graduate student-led research project will be given $5,000 to complete the proposed research project.
-Of this, $2,500 will be presented to the recipient(s) at the annual conference Division business meeting.
-The remaining $2,500 will be given after the authors submit their paper o the Division journal, “Mass Communication and Society.”
+Of this, $2,500 will be presented to the recipient(s) at the annual conference Division Award Luncheon.
+The remaining $2,500 will be given after the authors submit their paper to the Division journal, “Mass Communication and Society.”

 DETAILS AND HOW TO APPLY

 Any topic that advances mass communication research, especially at the societal or macrosocial level, is eligible for the award.
 Proposals must emphasize the interaction with society and fit with the Division’s mission.
 All methods, whether qualitative or quantitative, are welcomed.

 The proposal and additional materials (curriculum vita and budget, see below) should be submitted as ONE PDF in the order listed below.
 Include the applicant’s last name in the PDF file.